Who manages Yellowstone bison?

 How are bison killed?

-We transfer captured bison to our tribal partners who have them shipped to slaughterhouses.
+We transfer captured bison to tribes who transport them to slaughterhouses for processing.

 What happens to the meat?